ohmydroid/reducenet/README.md

 # To do
 - [ ] Reuse weights during second training.
-- [ ] Add vanilla knowledge distillation and other distillation techniqus.
+- [ ] Add vanilla knowledge distillation and other distillation techniques.